A Tutorial on Thompson Sampling: Laplace Approximation

-\subsection{Laplace Approximation}
+\section{Laplace Approximation}

-The last two methods we described are instances of Markov chain Monte Carlo, which generate approximate samples from the target distribution by simulating a carefully constructed Markov chain.
-The technique described here instead explicitly approximates a potentially complicated posterior distribution by a Gaussian distribution.
-Samples from this simpler Gaussian distribution can then serve as approximate samples from the posterior distribution of interest. \cite{chapelle2011empirical} proposed using this method to approximate Thompson sampling in a display advertising problem with a logistic regression model of ad-click-through rates.
+We now discuss an approach that approximates a potentially complicated posterior distribution by a Gaussian distribution.
+Samples from this simpler Gaussian distribution can then serve as approximate samples from the posterior distribution of interest.
+Chapelle and Li \citep{chapelle2011empirical} proposed this method to approximate TS in a display advertising problem with a logistic regression model of ad-click-through rates.

 Let $g$ denote a probability density function over $\Re^K$ from which we wish to sample.
-If $g$ is unimodal, and its log density $\ln g(\phi)$ is strictly concave around its mode $\overline{\phi}$, then $g(\phi)= e^{\ln g(\phi)}$ is sharply peaked around $\overline{\phi}$.
+If $g$ is unimodal, and its log density $\ln(g(\phi))$ is strictly concave around its mode $\overline{\phi}$, then $g(\phi)= e^{\ln(g(\phi))}$ is sharply peaked around $\overline{\phi}$.
 It is therefore natural to consider approximating $g$ locally around its mode.
 A second-order Taylor approximation to the log-density gives

 where

 As an approximation to the density $g$, we can then use This is proportional to the density of a Gaussian distribution with mean $\overline{\phi}$ and covariance $C^{-1}$, and hence